 However, Google does provide some guidance to website owners when it comes to what should be included in their privacy policies, all the while reminding them that applicable laws vary from one country to the other.

 If you are allowing Google to serve ads from third-party vendors or ad networks that place cookies on your website you will need to notify your users and name those third-party vendors as well as links to their websites where your users can manage cookies.

-At a minimum, you should direct your users to the internetcookies.org website for information on how to manage cookies.
+At a minimum, you should direct your users to the internetcookies.com website for information on how to manage cookies.